SAP-System

 1. Server Type

-1. Authentication -> Login to the SAP-system
+1. Authentication: Login information to the system

 • Username and Password